Self-Supervised Goal-Reaching Results in Multi-Agent Cooperation and Exploration

 \section{Abstract}

 For groups of autonomous agents to achieve a particular goal, they must engage in coordination and long-horizon reasoning.
-However, designing reward functions to elicit such behavior is challenging.
-In this paper, we study how self-supervised goal-reaching techniques can be leveraged to enable agents to cooperate.
-The key idea is that, rather than have agents maximize some scalar reward, agents aim to maximize the likelihood of visiting a certain goal.
-This problem setting enables human users to specify tasks via a single goal state rather than implementing a complex reward function.
-While the feedback signal is quite sparse, we will demonstrate that self-supervised goal-reaching techniques enable agents to learn from such feedback.
-On MARL benchmarks, our proposed method outperforms alternative approaches that have access to the same sparse reward signal as our method.
-While our method has no \emph{explicit} mechanism for exploration, we observe that self-supervised multi-agent goal-reaching leads to emergent cooperation and exploration in settings where alternative approaches never witness a single successful trial.\footnote{Project website with code and videos: \url{https://chirayu-n.github.io/gcmarl}}
+Rather than relying on complex reward functions and explicit cooperation mechanisms, we ask what minimal ingredients are required for effective coordination and exploration to emerge in multi-agent settings.
+We investigate this question through self-supervised goal-reaching, where agents aim to maximize the likelihood of visiting a goal state rather than maximizing a reward.
+Despite a sparse feedback signal, we present empirical results that show self-supervised goal-reaching techniques enable agents to learn from such feedback.
+On MARL benchmarks, self-supervised goal-reaching outperforms alternative approaches that have access to the same sparse reward signal.
+Furthermore, we empirically demonstrate that multi-agent self-supervised goal-reaching approaches can be more robust than single-agent strategies.
+While there is no \emph{explicit} exploration mechanism, this approach explores nontrivial intermediate coordination strategies in sparse settings where alternative approaches fail to achieve a single success.\footnote{Project website with code and videos: \url{https://chirayu-n.github.io/gcmarl}}